-In a report released yesterday, the World Bank shows that remittances will drop across the globe in 2020.
-We spoke to Dilip Ratha to get his take on a report that makes for some difficult reading.
+In a report released yesterday, the World Bank showed that remittances will drop across the globe in 2020.
+We spoke to Dilip Ratha, Lead Economist, Migration and Remittances, Social Protection and Jobs Global Practice, to get his take on a report that makes for some difficult reading.

 There are three main drivers of the 20% forecast decline: